Presidency of George H. W. Bush: 1990 mid-term elections

+In the 1990 mid-term elections, Democrats retained the majorities of the House and the Senate.

 1992 re-election campaign

 Bush announced his reelection bid in early 1992; with a coalition victory in the Persian Gulf War and high approval ratings, Bush's reelection initially looked likely.
 Many pundits believed that Democrats were unlikely even to improve on Dukakis's 1988 showing.
 As a result, many leading Democrats, including Mario Cuomo, Dick Gephardt, and Al Gore, declined to seek their party's presidential nomination.
 However, Bush's tax increase had angered many conservatives, and he faced a challenge from the right in the 1992 Republican primaries.
 Conservative political columnist Pat Buchanan rallied the party's right-wing with attacks on Bush's flip-flop on taxes and his support for the Civil Rights Act of 1991.
 Buchanan shocked observers by finishing a strong second in the New Hampshire Republican presidential primary.
 Bush fended off Buchanan's challenge and won his party's nomination at the 1992 Republican National Convention, but the convention adopted a socially conservative platform strongly influenced by the Christian right.

 As the economy grew worse and Bush's approval ratings declined, several Democrats decided to enter the 1992 Democratic primaries.
 Former Senator Paul Tsongas of Massachusetts won the New Hampshire primary, but Democratic Governor Bill Clinton of Arkansas emerged as the Democratic front-runner.
 A moderate who was affiliated with the Democratic Leadership Council (DLC), Clinton favored welfare reform, deficit reduction, and a tax cut for the middle class.
 Clinton withstood attacks on his personal conduct and defeated Tsongas, former California Governor Jerry Brown, and other candidates to win the Democratic nomination.
 Clinton selected Senator Al Gore of Tennessee, a fellow Southerner and baby boomer, as his running mate.
 Polling taken shortly after the Democratic convention showed Clinton with a twenty-point lead.
 Clinton focused his campaign on the economy, attacking the policies of Reagan and Bush.

 In early 1992, the race took an unexpected twist when Texas billionaire Ross Perot launched a third party bid, claiming that neither Republicans nor Democrats could eliminate the deficit and make government more efficient.
 His message appealed to voters across the political spectrum disappointed with both parties' perceived fiscal irresponsibility.
-Perot later bowed out of the race for a short time, then reentered.
 Perot also attacked NAFTA, which he claimed would lead to major job losses.
 Perot dropped out of the race in July 1992, but rejoined the race in early October.